Rhyne Howard: College career

 Howard notched SEC player of the year in 2020 and 2021, her sophomore and junior years at UK.
 She also earned All-SEC defensive team and All-SEC first team honors in 2021.
 In her freshman year, she earned the honors of All-SEC first team and SEC freshman of the year.
 Entering the Wildcats' 2021 postseason, Howard is the only player in the nation averaging 19 points per game and 7.5 rebounds per game, while snatching 40 steals and 70 assists.

 On January 9, 2020, Howard recorded 43 points during a road game visiting the Alabama Crimson Tide.
 This performance tied the record for most points scored in a single game for a Kentucky women's player.
 This record was first accomplished by Jennifer O'Neill in 2013.

 On January 27, 2022, Howard scored her 2,000th point in her college career, becoming the third Wildcat to reach that benchmark.

 Professional career

 WNBA

 On April 11, 2022, Howard was drafted first overall by the Atlanta Dream in the 2022 WNBA draft.
 During her rookie year Rhyne started every game and averaged 16.8 points, 2.8 assists, and 1.6 steals.
 Howard was announced to her first All-star game in July.
 She went on to earn Rookie of the month honors every month from May to August.
 Howard would later be announced as the WNBA Rookie of the Year for 2022.

+Howard became the fastest player in WNBA history to make 100 3-pointers in a season on August 10, 2026.
+She scored her 100th 3-pointer during the 31st game of the 2026 season.